continuedev/continue/docs/docs/customization.md

 Change the `default_model` field to any of "gpt-3.5-turbo", "gpt-3.5-turbo-16k", "gpt-4", "claude-2", or "ggml".

-### Adding a model API key
+### Adding an OpenAI API key

 New users can try out Continue with GPT-4 using a proxy server that securely makes calls to OpenAI using our API key.
 Continue should just work the first time you install the extension in VS Code.

 Once you are using Continue regularly though, you will need to add an OpenAI API key that has access to GPT-4 by following these steps:
-1. Copy your API key from your provider (e.g. https://platform.openai.com/account/api-keys)
+1. Copy your API key from https://platform.openai.com/account/api-keys
 2. Use the cmd+, (Mac) / ctrl+, (Windows) to open your VS Code settings
 3. Type "Continue" in the search bar
 4. Click Edit in settings.json under Continue: OpenAI_API_KEY" section